masonasons/sound_manager/docs/classes/sound_manager/Methods/play.md

 - `double rotation = 0.0`: The rotation of the listener.
 - `int leftrange,  rightrange,  backwardrange,  forwardrange,  lowerrange,  upperrange`: The sound range.
 They are set to 0 by default.

-## Return value:
+## Returns:
 `sound_item@`: The sound item class (e.g. positional or stationary) on success, null otherwise.

 ## Remarks:
-To determine which sound class it is, you can use casting or specify the return value, for instance, `positional_sound@ s = sound_manager.play`.
+To determine which sound class returns by this function is, you can use casting or specify the return value, for instance, `positional_sound@ s = sound_manager.play`.
 You can also use the `type` property to verify the sound type.

 Available types:
 - `sound_item_type_stationary`: Stationary, no coordinates or movements.